mpomery/CITS3401/project1/tender.md

 Analysis Examples

 * physicians supposed to spend 30 minutes with each patient
-  * detect exessive number of patients
+  * detect excessive number of patients
 * detect prescription drugs being allocated too often
-* detect GP refering excessivly to a specialist
+* detect GP referring excessively to a specialist
 * Analyse trends in diseases and cures
-* Analyse infrastucture or lack thereof
+* Analyse infrastructure or lack thereof
 * Analyse for entire country or state by state
 * Analyse trends over different years and quarters